Poison Ivy, Oak, and Sumac (cont.)

 - Learn to recognize these plants in order to avoid contact with them.

-- Wear protective clothing that covers your skin, including gloves, long sleeves, long pants, and boots if you are in a high-risk area.
+- Wear protective clothing that covers the skin, including gloves, long sleeves, long pants, and boots if in a high-risk area.

-- If the possibility of contact with these plants exists, you can apply commercially available barrier creams to your skin, which may help prevent or lessen the exposure to the toxic plant oils.
+- If the possibility of contact with these plants exists, apply commercially available barrier creams to the skin, which may help prevent or lessen the exposure to the toxic plant oils.
 These products usually contain bentoquatam (IvyBlock) and should be applied before going outdoors.

 - Do not burn these plants, as this can release urushiol into the air.

-- Carefully remove these plants if they are growing near your home.
+- Carefully remove these plants if they are growing near one's home.
 Be sure to wear protective clothing and gloves.

 - Thoroughly wash clothing or any other objects that may have come into contact with these plants, as they can retain the plant oil and cause a rash if worn or touched.

-- If your pet has been exposed to these plants, wear protective gloves and give them a bath.
+- If a pet has been exposed to these plants, wear protective gloves and give them a bath.

 American Academy of Dermatology.
 "Poison ivy, oak, and sumac." <http://www.aad.org/dermatology-a-to-z/diseases-and-treatments/m---p/poison-ivy>.